 As shown in Fig. 7, distribution surge arresters can have simple line and ground leads.
 The most important factor in selecting the line lead of this type of arrester is length.
 As with all arresters, inductance of the lead is a strong function of length but not diameter.
 Inductance of a lead can produce large voltage transients that must be calculated into the protection ratios of the arrester in the event of fast rising surges.
 If this type of arrester is mounted several meters from the protected insulation, the voltage appearing across the insulation can be 100% higher than the arrester’s residual voltage.
 In Fig. 8, it can be seen that one meter of lead length can add 25 kV to the protective level of an arrester over a 1 micro-second time frame

-The method of calculating this added voltage is described in detail in arrester application guides IEC 60099-5 and IEEE C62.22.
-Very often the determination of relevant lead length is difficult – in other words, what lead is or is not to be counted in the calculation.
-The general rule to determine what is relevant lead length in any configuration is: any lead that is in parallel electrically with the protected equipment and carries surge current is relevant in terms of length.
+The method of calculating this added voltage is described in detail in arrester application guides IEC 60099 and IEEE C62.22.
+Often, determination of relevant lead length is difficult – in other words, what lead is or is not to be counted in the calculation.
+The general rule to determine what is the relevant lead length in any configuration: any lead that is electrically in parallel with protected equipment and carries surge current is relevant in terms of length.
 Fig. 9 provides examples of relevant lead lengths.

 The diameter of distribution type arrester line and ground leads are again dependent on desired physical strength.
 Diameter does not greatly affect inductance and therefore has little impact on electrical performance.
-The ampacity of the line lead is only relevant if the down conductor is part of the system load current (as shown in the first example in Fig. 9).
-AWG #4-#8 is quite commonly used on these type of arresters for both line and ground leads.
+The ampacity of the line lead is only relevant if the down conductor is part of the system load current (e.g. as shown in the first example in Fig. 9).
+AWG #4-#8 is commonly used on these type of arresters for both line and ground leads.